w3c/web-advertising/success-criteria.md

     -   [Impacting these marketer interests, reduces publishers' revenue earn](https://services.google.com/fh/files/misc/disabling_third-party_cookies_publisher_revenue.pdf)

-    -   impacts the quantity and quality of publishers’ content
+    -   Impacts the quantity and quality of publishers’ content

     -   Reducing quantity and quality of publishers’ content, conflicts with the interests of an open society